dojo/docs/dijit/form.rst

   A button that displays a menu or some other popup when you press it

 * `dijit.form.ComboButton </ComboButton>`_

+  A button with an arrow to show a drop down (often a menu)

 * `dijit.form.ToggleButton </ToggleButton>`_

+  A cross between a Button and a Checkbox widget

 Input widgets
 -------------